itchio/butler/docs/pushing.md

 with maybe 5% to 20% fresh data in a push, saving 80% to 95% (more with compression) of your data/time/internet bandwidth.

+*Note: the first push is a `patch` too (from [the empty container](https://docs.itch.ovh/wharf/master/terminology.html) to the first version of your game).
+It has savings as well, because butler uploads compressed data: you could be pushing a 300MB build but only sending 120MB over the network.*

 Pushing to a new channel will make a corresponding file appear on your game's page:

 ![](images/new-download.png)